 Pricing for a Kerio Control virtual appliance like the one that I based my evaluation on starts at $320 per year (covering the minimum of 10 licenses).
 Prices decrease per user at higher volumes.
 GFI offers several different Kerio Control hardware appliances with prices ranging from $575 to $1,599 per year, plus required software licenses.
 You can find the full pricing information, and a listing of the various available plans here.

 I always wrap up the reviews I write for TechGenix by assigning a numerical score to the product that I am evaluating.
 These scores range from zero to five stars, with five stars being the highest possible score.
 I decided to give Kerio Control a score of 4.9, which is a Gold Star review.

 Throughout my evaluation, I consistently found Kerio Control to be completely intuitive.
 That’s quite an accomplishment for a network security tool.
 So many of the competing tools that I have used in the past seem needlessly overcomplicated.

-The other thing that really impressed me about Kerio Control is the sheer number of features it includes.
+The other thing that impressed me about Kerio Control is the sheer number of features it includes.
 As you may have gathered from the screen captures, its feature set goes far beyond what I can cover within a review.

-Kerio Control is an excellent choice for any small or medium-sized business that needs a reasonably-priced network security suite that not overly difficult to use.
+Kerio Control is an excellent choice for any small or medium-sized business that needs a reasonably-priced network security suite that is not overly difficult to use.